mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 ### Use MATLAB in Build
 Once you install the plugin, the **Use MATLAB version** option appears in the **Environment** section of the project configuration window.
 Select **Use MATLAB version** to specify the MATLAB version you want to use in the build.
 You can select one of the MATLAB versions that have been registered as Jenkins tools, or you can select `Custom` if you want to specify a different version.
 For more information about registering a MATLAB version as a tool, see [Register MATLAB as Jenkins Tool](#register-matlab-as-jenkins-tool).

-In this example, the list includes two preinstalled MATLAB versions registered as tools as well as the option for specifying a custom installation.
+In this example, the list includes two preinstalled MATLAB versions registered as tools, as well as the option for specifying a custom installation.
 If you select `Custom`, a **MATLAB root** box appears in the UI.
 You must enter the full path to your preferred MATLAB root folder in this box.

 ![use_matlab_version_tool](https://github.com/user-attachments/assets/f5354bd2-dd27-4de2-8b5a-cf5ed33083ae)

-> :information_source: **Note:** If you are using a tool configured using MATLAB Package Manager as the installer, you must associate the tool with a valid license.
+> :information_source: **Note:** If you are using a tool that was installed using MATLAB Package Manager, you must associate the tool with a valid license.
 For more information, see [License Installed Products](#license-installed-products).

-When you specify a MATLAB version in the **Environment** section, the plugin prepends its `bin` folder to the `PATH` system environment variable of the build agent, which makes the version available for the build.
+When you specify a MATLAB version in the **Environment** section, the plugin prepends the MATLAB `bin` folder to the `PATH` system environment variable of the build agent, which makes the version available for the build.
 If the build agent already has your preferred MATLAB version on the path, then you are not required to select **Use MATLAB version**.
 In this case, the plugin uses the topmost MATLAB version on the system path.
 The build fails if the operating system cannot find MATLAB on the path.

 You can use the [`matlabroot`](https://www.mathworks.com/help/matlab/ref/matlabroot.html) function to return the full path to your preferred MATLAB root folder.
 The path depends on the platform, MATLAB version, and installation location.
 This table shows examples of the root folder path on different platforms.